-- 3. Where only one person is employed (in fact having the certifying function and others), these organisations approved under CAR-145 may use the alternatives provided in point 3.1 limited to the following: - Class A2 Base and Line maintenance of aeroplanes of 5 700 kg and below (piston engines only). - Class A3 Base and Line maintenance of single-engined helicopters of less than 3 175 kg. - Class A4 Aircraft other than A1, A2 and A3 - Class B2 Piston engines with maximum output of less than 450 HP. - Class C Components. - Class D1 Non Destructive Testing (NDT) and D2 Other Specialised Services - Sub-Part D Distributor of aeronautical parts. - 3.1.
-CAR-145.A.30(b): The minimum requirement is for one full-time person who meets the CAR 66 requirements for certifying staff and holds the position of 'accountable manager, maintenance engineer and is also certifying staff and, if applicable, airworthiness review staff'.
-No other person may issue a certificate of release to service and therefore if absent, no maintenance may be released during such absence. - 3.1.1.
-The quality system function of CAR-145.A.65(c) may be contracted to an appropriate organisation approved under CAR CAR-145 or to a person with appropriate technical knowledge and extensive experience of quality audits employed on a part-time basis, with the agreement of the PACA. - Note: Full-time for the purpose of CAR-145 means not less than thirty-five (35) hrs per week except during vacation periods. - 3.1.2.
-CAR-145.A.35.
-In the case of an approval based on one person using a subcontracted quality monitoring arrangement, the requirement for a record of certifying staff is satisfied by the submission to and acceptance by the PACA.
-With only one person the requirement for a separate record of authorisation is unnecessary because the PACA Form 3 approval schedule defines the authorisation.
-An appropriate statement, to reflect this situation, should be included in the exposition. - 3.1.3.
-CAR-145.A.65(c).
-It is the responsibility of the contracted quality monitoring organisation or person to make a minimum of two (2) visits per twelve (12) months and it is the responsibility of this organisation or person to carry out such monitoring on the basis of one (1) pre-announced visit and one (1) not announced visit to the organisation. - It is the responsibility of the organisation to comply with the findings of the contracted quality monitoring organisation or the person.
+- (a) Organisations that only employ one person, who carries out the certification function and other functions, and that are approved under CAR-145 may use the alternatives provided below limited to the following terms of approval: - Class A2 Base and line maintenance of aeroplanes of 5 700 kg maximum take-off mass (MTOM) or less (with piston engines only) - Class A3 Base and line maintenance of single-engined helicopters of 3 175 kg MTOM or less - Class A4 Aircraft other than A1, A2 and A3 aircraft - Class B2 Piston engines with maximum output of less than 450 HP - Class C Components - Class D1 Non-destructive testing - 1) 145.A.30(b): The minimum requirement is for one full-time person who meets the CAR-66 requirements for certifying staff and holds the position of 'accountable manager, safety manager, maintenance engineer and is also certifying staff.
+No other person may issue a certificate of release to service and therefore if that person is absent, no maintenance may be released during such absence. - 2) The quality system function of 145.A.65(c) may be contracted to an appropriate organisation approved under CAR-145 or to a person with appropriate technical knowledge and extensive experience of quality audits employed on a part-time basis, with the agreement of the CAA.

+Note: Full-time for the purpose of CAR-145 means not less than 35 hours per week except during vacation periods.

+- 3) 145.A.35.
+In the case of an approval based on one person using a subcontracted quality monitoring arrangement, the requirement for a record of certifying staff is satisfied by the submission to and acceptance by the CAA.
+With only one person the requirement for a separate record of authorisation is unnecessary because the CAA approval schedule defines the authorisation.
+An appropriate statement, to reflect this situation, should be included in the exposition. - 4) 145.A.65(c).
+It is the responsibility of the contracted quality monitoring organisation or person to make a minimum of 2 visits per 12 months and it is the responsibility of this organisation or person to carry out such monitoring on the basis of 1 preannounced visit and 1 not announced visit to the organisation. - 5) It is the responsibility of the organisation to comply with the findings of the contracted quality monitoring organisation or the person. - (b) Recommended operating procedure for a CAR-145 approved maintenance organisation based upon up to 10 persons involved in maintenance. - 1) 145.A.30(b): The normal minimum requirement is for the employment on a full-time basis of two persons who meet the applicable requirements for certifying staff, whereby one holds the position of 'maintenance engineer' and the other holds the position of 'quality audit engineer'.